|

 that’s

 not it either.
-Girls—and, to
+Girls — and,

 be fair,

-people in general—really are as shallow as I was making them
+people in general — really are as shallow as I was making them

 out to be, and the